daniel5151/choochoos/docs/k4/kernel.md

 "blocked task" is cleared).

-Only one reading task per UART is supported, as concurrent readers leads to confusing behaviour - should received bytes be sent to both tasks concurrently?
+Only one reading task per UART is supported, as concurrent readers leads to confusing behavior - should received bytes be sent to both tasks concurrently?
 In a round robin?
 Or in sequential order?
 The semantics of multi-reader is confusing, and likely unnecessary for any applications that will be built on the kernel.
 So "bocked tasks" are implemented as simple `std::optional`s per